 Some decisions Miller had to make were second-guessed.
 Some were proven to be the right choice over time.
 Here is a flashback to one controversial decision from 2009.

-Outlaw Pro Street has long been the MIROCK series marquee category – even before the regional motorcycle drag racing promotion contested at Maryland International Raceway and Rockingham Dragway officially became known as MIROCK in 2003.
+Outlaw Pro Street, featuring signature 75-inch wheelbases, 7-inch slicks and no wheelie bars, had long been the MIROCK series’ marquee category – even before the regional motorcycle drag racing promotion contested at Maryland International Raceway and Rockingham Dragway officially became known as MIROCK in 2003.

-The unpredictable nature and rapid speeds of the nitrous-oxide-fed, no wheelie-bar, seven-inch slick Outlaws, made the class a popular attraction for fans.
+The unpredictable nature and rapid speeds of the nitrous-oxide-fed, long swingarm, Outlaws, made the class a popular attraction for fans.
 But as time went on participation in the class slowly began to wane and following the 2008 season MIROCK announced a major change.
 Outlaw Pro Street would be replaced by Pro Street, a category featuring the world’s quickest street legal motorcycles.

 Some believe that the rule changes in Outlaw are what ultimately led to the category’s demise.
 The most notable rule change occurred after the 2006 season when turbo-charged motorcycles were banished from the class.

 “The reason Pro Street has started to grow again is because they left the rules alone,” nine-year Outlaw Pro Street veteran racer Rob “Superman” Hunnicutt said.
 “It seems like over the last few years they have always wanted to change something.
 It’s hard for people to continue with their builds when the rules always change.
 I know of three bikes that were going to be built for 2009.
 Outlaw Pro Street was at its height when the rules weren’t changing.
 It’s like they can’t leave something alone and let it grow.”